What Does Bitcoin Halving Mean?

 So far, Bitcoin has seen two halving events.
 In both events, Bitcoin prices began to rise.
 In 2012 Bitcoin halving, Bitcoin price briefly rose from $11 to $12 before projecting to $1,038 within a year.
 This is an almost 9,336.36% increase in Bitcoin price.

 In 2020 halving, it is anticipated that Bitcoin halving has been priced already.
-In case history repeats itself despite the changes occurring in the industry, Bitcoin prices expected to go up in its 3rd halving event.
+In case history repeats itself despite the industry changes, Bitcoin prices are expected to go up in its 3rd halving event.

 Bitcoin halving also impacts the mining stability of the system.
 The role of miners in Bitcoin’s ecosystem is vital.
 Besides mining of new blocks and assisting BTC transactions, it is the responsibility of miners to maintain the overall network.
 Here comes the ‘Hashrate’ that refers to the computational ability of the Bitcoin network.
 The security and speed of the network highly depend on the hash rate.
 In case the miner leaves the network, transactions cannot be processed due to blocking of the network.

 Furthermore, Bitcoin halving also affects miners as mining requires a sufficient amount of energy to perform calculations and cool systems performing these calculations.
-Also, the mining cost can range from $3,500 to $6,500, in addition; it might depend on the costs of electricity and equipment.
+Also, the mining cost can range from $3,500 to $6,500; besides, it might depend on electricity and equipment costs.
 Due to fierce competition among miners, many small participants have run out of business.

 2024 Bitcoin Halving